 1. Installing XAMPP

 1.1 Download XAMPP from.
 Check the requirements section to choose which version of XAMPP to use depending on your Windows system.
-Remember that Team Password Manager requires at least PHP 5.3.3.
+Remember that Team Password Manager requires at least PHP 5.6.
 For this tutorial we choose XAMPP v.5.6.14.
-Note: please do not choose versions with PHP 7 as this version is not supported by Team Password Manager yet.
+Note: you can also use PHP 7.0+, but please do not choose versions with PHP 7.1 as this version is not supported by Team Password Manager yet.

 1.2 Execute the XAMPP installer.
 You can select all the components or just the ones required to run Team Password Manager (Apache, PHP and MySQL).
 Select also phpMyAdmin, we'll use it to create the database.
 Also, for this tutorial, we're going to be using the default folder which is